TosbackCgusBridge-Bot/CGUs-versions/Wikihow/Privacy Policy.md

 1\.
-An electronic or physical signature of a person authorized to act on behalf of the copyright owner;
+An electronic or physical signature of a person authorized to act on behalf of the copyright owner.

 2\.
-Identification of the copyrighted work that you claim has been infringed;
+Identification of the copyrighted work that you claim has been infringed.

 3\.
-Identification of the material that is claimed to be infringing and where it is located on the Service;
+Identification of the material that is claimed to be infringing and where it is located on the Service.

 4\.
-Information reasonably sufficient to permit wikiHow to contact you, such as your address, telephone number, and, e-mail address;
+Information reasonably sufficient to permit wikiHow to contact you, such as your address, telephone number, and, e-mail address.